kyuhee1011/studying-VScode-shortcut/README.md

 cd lib/db
 ```

-Run python3 cli.py to login or add yourself.
+1. Run python3 cli.py to login or add yourself.

+2. Enter datas in database

+3. Start the Quiz

-Answer should be all lowercase including space and '+'
+4. Question will be asked and nswer should be all lowercase including space and '+'

 How do you open/learn more about Visual Studio Shortcuts?
 answer="ctrl + k ctrl + s"

+5. View all questions will show all the questions are in database.

+6. My Score will show the player with highest point and current point for the current player.

+7. Remove me will remove player.

 ## Video